 In this way, LDL receptors continually clear your LDL cholesterol from the bloodstream – so there’s much less LDL cholesterol around to gum up the arteries with plaque.

 But if you have familial hypercholesterolemia, your cells don’t have very many of these receptors – so particles of LDL cholesterol build up in your bloodstream faster than they can be cleared away.

 How do you know if you’ve inherited this disorder?

-A cholesterol level that’s much higher than average for your age is one clue (note that you can check your cholesterol levels at home with a physician-approved test kit).
+A cholesterol level that’s much higher than average for your age is one clue (note that you can check your cholesterol and lipid levels at home with a cholesterol test collection kit).

-However, if you’re concerned about familial hypercholesterolemia, you should definitely consult with your doctor – since only a qualified health care professional will be in a position to make an accurate diagnosis.
+However, if you’re concerned about familial hypercholesterolemia, you should definitely consult with your healthcare provider – since only a qualified healthcare professional will be in a position to make an accurate diagnosis.

 1. Cholesterol.
 Centers for Disease Control and Prevention.
 URL.
 Accessed Feb 6, 2019.